 What will be the role of Facebook pages, groups and events?

-How can we ask parents to enrol their children and young adults to camps and such?
+How can we ask parents to enroll their children and young adults to camps and such?
 Do you need some kind of proof of guardianship?

 The GDPR recognizes that minors deserve specific protection of their personal data, and it has certain regulations concerning consent provided by minors and places limits on their ability to consent to data processing without parental authorization.
 In short, in an online context, the age for consent is by default 16 years of age.
 However, member states are given the option to set the age of consent to as low as 13 years.
 When the minor is younger than the specified age, verifiable parental or guardian consent will be required where consent for a child/minor is needed.